-The Director's Office oversees the department's General Fund budget of approximately \$146.2 million, 959 authorized positions and all of the department's performance objectives.
-In addition to the General Fund, the Director's Office oversees approximately \$13.1 million in Fund 50000, Federal-State Grant Fund for a total budget oversight of almost \$159.3 million.
-The department met 75 percent of the outcome targets in FY 2018.
+The Director's Office oversees the department's General Fund budget of approximately \$145.5 million, 941 authorized positions and all of the department's performance objectives.
+In addition to the General Fund, the Director's Office oversees approximately \$13.1 million in Fund 50000, Federal-State Grant Fund for a total budget oversight of almost \$158.6 million.
+The department met 75 percent of the outcome targets in FY 2018, reflecting the challenges of realistically estimating the service targets for responding to a client base that has continued to expand over the last several years.